Nowhere but Northeast Brazil 2016 (with Southern Bahia Ext. to Jan 31)

 BLACK-TAILED TITYRA (Tityra cayana)

-BROWN-WINGED SCHIFFORNIS (BROWN-WINGED) (Schiffornis turdina intermedia) – A nice view for most folks.
-[E]
+BROWN-WINGED SCHIFFORNIS (BROWN-WINGED) (Schiffornis turdina intermedia) [E]

 GREEN-BACKED BECARD (Pachyramphus viridis)

-CHESTNUT-CROWNED BECARD (Pachyramphus castaneus) – Extension only [*]
+CHESTNUT-CROWNED BECARD (Pachyramphus castaneus) [*]

 WHITE-WINGED BECARD (Pachyramphus polychopterus) [*]